PierUgit/fmmap/README.md

 ## Limitations

 - It is assumed that the Fortran file storage unit is a byte.
 This is checked in the routines.
 - The whole file is mapped, it's not possible to map only a portion of it
 - The access is always read+write, there's no option to restrict it
 - The file is always opened with non-blocking access (i.e. it can be opened again by the same process or another process), which corresponds to the usual behavior on posix systems but not Windows.
-- Mapping to an array of a derived type containing allocatable or pointer components is not allowed (well, it's technically possible, but the memory allocated by these
-  components won't be part of the mapping).
+- Mapping to an array of a derived type containing allocatable or pointer components is not allowed (well, it's technically possible, but the memory allocated by these components won't be part of the mapping).

 ## Known issues

-There's probably a bug around, as testing FMMAP_NOFILE alone is OK, while testing it after some other tests with FMMAP_OLD can result is a crash when unmapping.
-After many investigations I temporarily gave up...
-FMMAP_NOFILE has little interest anyway, as it does nothing more than a simple 'allocate()'.
+None...